marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

-# Orchestraiting model training and deployment with KFP and Cloud AI Platform
+# Orchestrating model training and deployment with KFP and Cloud AI Platform

 Developing a repeatable and reliable ML pipeline is a complex, multi-step process.